Spooks4576/Ghost_ESP/README.md

 ## Notice

-Please note that the BLE spam feature may not work well on the ESP32 WROOM due to limited resources, which may cause the ESP to crash.
+Please note that the BLE spam feature will not work on the ESP32 WROOM due to limited resources, which cause the ESP to crash.

 ## Acknowledgments